Ewing sarcoma is a type of tumor that forms in bone or soft tissue.

 Ewing sarcoma may be found in the bones of the legs, arms, feet, hands, chest, pelvis, spine, or skull.
 Ewing sarcoma also may be found in the soft tissue of the trunk, arms, legs, head and neck, abdominal cavity, or other areas.

 Ewing tumors often occur in teenagers and young adults.

-These and other symptoms may be caused by Ewing sarcoma.
-Other conditions may cause the same symptoms.
-Check with your child's doctor if you see any of these problems in your child:
+These and other signs and symptoms may be caused by Ewing sarcoma or by other conditions.
+Check with your child's doctor if you see any of the following in your child:

 Tests that examine the bone and soft tissue are used to diagnose and stage Ewing sarcoma.